Ocean City High School (Maryland)

-Ocean City High School was a public high school in Ocean City, Worcester County, Maryland, United States.
+Ocean City High School was a public high school in Ocean City, Maryland, United States.

 Overview

 The building was constructed in 1915 to serve as a teaching school.
 In 1917, the building was sold by the state of Maryland to Ocean City and it became the island's first school.
 It served students from elementary school through high school.
 The high school students attended classes on the second floor.

 The former Ocean City High School now houses Ocean City's City Hall.